jordan-zav/GeoRefMaps/README.md

 data/evaluation_outputs/
 data/generated/
 exports/

-⚠️ Status
+## ⚠️ Status

 This is an MVP optimized for:

-maps with border coordinates
+- maps with border coordinates
-first page processing
+- first page processing
-semi-automatic workflows
+- semi-automatic workflows
-OCR-assisted extraction
+- OCR-assisted extraction

-🔄 Reprojection
+## 🔄 Reprojection

 Outputs can be exported in:

-EPSG:4326
+- EPSG:4326
-EPSG:32717 / 32718 / 32719
+- EPSG:32717 / 32718 / 32719
-🧩 Dependencies
-PyMuPDF
-Pillow
-NumPy
-pytesseract (optional but recommended)